shaw-kunal/notes/aws.md

     - CIDR block (e.g., 0.0.0.0/0)
     - Another security group

-# why security group is statefulAn EC2 Security Group is called stateful because:
+# why security group is stateful
+ An EC2 Security Group is called stateful because:-
 If you allow inbound traffic, the response traffic is automatically allowed—without needing an explicit outbound rule, and vice versa.
+( need to verfiy about - allowing  inbound or outbound)

 #  aws User Data Script: day 24